JonKPowers/horses/readme.md

 ## The Problem

-There isn't really a problem that's being solved here--this project is really just a step along the way in preparing the race data for use in some machine learning applications with the hopeful hope that a model can be built to predict the outcomes of individual horse races.
+There isn't really a problem that's being solved here--this goal of project was primarily to clean the data and organize it in a way that it can be used in some future machine learning projects to develop a model that tries to predict outcomes of individual horse races.
 As described in more detail below, the data is pretty wide and needed a lot of TLC to be made suitable for use.

-... but for purposes of this project, I was curious about whether there is any correlation between the temperature during a race and the final time of the race.
+... but for purposes of the CL project, I was curious about whether there is any correlation between the temperature during a race and the final time of the race.
 My hypothesis was that races run when it is very hot would be relatively slower than races run at more pleasant temperatures.
-This made intuitive sense to me that it would be harder to do a vigorous activity like running when it's hot than when it's cool.
+This made intuitive sense to me that it would be harder to perform a vigorous activity like running when it's hot than when it's cool.

 [______________ STUFF ABOUT THE OUTCOME ______]